SAP-samples/teched2025-AD160/exercises/ex0/README.md

-## Exercise 0.2 What are MCP servers?
+## Exercise 0.2 Learning: What are MCP servers?

 The Model Context Protocol (MCP) is the "USB-C port for AI".
 It is an open standard designed to create a universal connection between AI models, and external data sources, tools, and systems.
 It aims to replace the fragmented system of custom integrations with a single, standardized protocol, making it easier for AI to access and interact with the information it needs to provide more relevant and capable responses.

 ## How does it work
-MCP operates on a client-server architecture, which simplifies communication between AI applications and external systems.
+MCP operates on a client-server architecture, which simplifies communication between AI applications and external systems:
  - Host Application: This is the AI application, such as an LLM chat interface or an AI-enhanced code editor, that interacts with the user and initiates connections.
  - MCP Client: Integrated within the host application, the client translates the host’s needs into the MCP standard and manages the connection to MCP servers.
  - MCP Server: This is a service that exposes a specific data source or tool (like a GitHub repository, a database, or the SAP Tools) to the AI system through the MCP standard.